THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Located just 20 km off of Auckland, Waiheke is the most populated island in the Hauraki Gulf.
 It’s well-known for it’s wineries and beautiful coastline.

 We arrived at the ferry dock to see a loooooooong queue of guests.
 We expected it – a sunny Saturday with not one but TWO cruise ships in port.
-I talked to the ticket counter to see when the next ferry is and how long the wait might be.
+I talked to the ticket counter to see when the next ferry was and how long the wait might be.
 The tickets are good for any trip that day, so we bought our round trip tickets and stood in line.
-The ferry departs every half hour, so we hoped to make the next one available.
-We were also concerned about doing things in Waiheke.
+The ferry departs every half hour, and we hoped to make the next one.
+We were also concerned about doing things in Waiheke with such big crowds.
 No one wants to spend a beautiful day waiting in line everywhere.